-4.1.4 Rural Network
+4.2.2 Rural Network

 The results presented in Figure 4-3 and Figure 4-4 show the number of EVs that can be connected on a single feeder in a rural network based on the maximum and minimum impedance data shown in Table 2-7 with the frequency dependence calculated as per equation 2-2.
-The EVs are randomly distributed along the feeder and assessed against the G5/4 planning limits assuming the typical WPD background harmonic impedance ( of the final report, (appendix 1).).
+The EVs are randomly distributed along the feeder and assessed against the G5/4 planning limits assuming the typical WPD background harmonic impedance (Table 2-6).
 The results are presented for the median and upper quartile EV harmonic profiles to show the impact the different vehicle types could have on the system.